scalabli/yadig/docs/quickstart.rst

 bad request page in that case is not user friendly.

-For a full list of methods and attributes of the request object, head over to the :class:`~flask.Request` documentation.
+For a full list of methods and attributes of the request object, head over to the :class:`~citus.Request` documentation.

 File Uploads
 ````````````

-You can handle uploaded files with Flask easily.
+You can handle uploaded files with Citus easily.
 Just make sure not to
 forget to set the ``enctype="multipart/form-data"`` attribute on your HTML
 form, otherwise the browser will not transmit your files at all.

 Uploaded files are stored in memory or at a temporary location on the
 filesystem.
 You can access those files by looking at the
-:attr:`~flask.request.files` attribute on the request object.
+:attr:`~citus.request.files` attribute on the request object.
 Each
 uploaded file is stored in that dictionary.
 It behaves just like a
 standard Python :class:`file` object, but it also has a
 :meth:`~werkzeug.datastructures.FileStorage.save` method that
 allows you to store that file on the filesystem of the server.
 Here is a simple example showing how that works::

-    from flask import request
+    from citus import request

     @app.route('/upload', methods=['GET', 'POST'])
     def upload_file():